portableant/museologi.st/projects/collections-website.md

 With my team and management, we took the decision to remove the system from public use until we had a minimum viable product working with Knowledge Integration's CIIM (elastic search endpoint), which would allow me to have a foundation on which to build a new system.
-Unfortunately, I lost one of the key people in the process, our excellent Captain Adlib, Rosie Forrest who got an new role in Scotland; her moving meant some of the mappings of data between Adlib/Axiell Collections and data enrichment didn't get implemented (so some firewalled use of the Axiell API was used to show things like object location at low level detail.)
+Unfortunately, I lost one of the key people in the process, our excellent Captain Adlib, Rosie Forrest who got a new role in Scotland; her moving meant some mappings of data between Adlib/Axiell Collections and data enrichment didn't get implemented (so some firewalled use of the Axiell API was used to show things like object location at low level detail.)
 However before she left, she managed to upgrade the museum from Adlib to Axiell Collections in a matter of weeks to enable remote working during the pandemic - what should have taken a year was done in days. :fire: